jsl27/data_projects/airbnb_visualizations/README.md

 ### European Parliament

-This ggplot chart shows a surge in guest arrivals from Brussels, Belgium, during plenary sessions of the European Parliament in Strasbourg, France.
+This ggplot chart shows the surge in guest arrivals from Brussels, Belgium, during plenary sessions of the European Parliament in Strasbourg, France.
 The chart was featured publicly in [EUobserver.](https://euobserver.com/business/137889)

 ![](images/euro_parliament_chart.png)

 ### Super Bowl Pricing

 This ggplot chart shows price increases of listings booked for Super Bowl 50 in the Bay Area.
-The chart was part of a project to inform pricing strategy and product messaging, and appeared publicly at the 2017 Hotel Data Conference,
+The chart was part of a project to inform pricing strategy and product messaging, and appeared publicly at the 2017 Hotel Data Conference.

 ![](images/superbowl_pricing_chart.png)